Electronics Recycling in Miltonvale Park, Prince Edward Island

 Electronics Recycling At Home

 Electronics recycling at home is your opportunity to have a direct impact on the environment.
 Our electronics are filled with resources – everything from glass and plastic to gold, silver, copper and palladium – that need to be recovered and recycled and it’s never been easier to do so.
-There are over 2,500 Recycle My Electronics authorized collection locations across Canada, including just outside of Miltonvale Park.
+There are over 2,500 Recycle My Electronics authorized collection locations across Canada, including right here in Miltonvale Park.

 The Recycle My Electronics program recycles approximately 15.5 million devices a year in Prince Edward Island and since the program began in 2009, we have recycled approximately 100 million devices.
 Consider this – recycling 1 million laptops saves the energy equivalent of the electricity used by 3,657 homes in a year.